AvadoDServer/ap-contracts/README.md

 ### View Public Key for the Private Key stored as "defaultKey"

-use this in the .env as sender
+use this in the .env as DEPLOYER_PUBLIC_KEY
 ```shell
 cast wallet address --account defaultKey
 ```